Transport

 UPI is not the best method to make transit payments

-We tend to think about making payment using QR codes to be the smoothest and easiest ever.
-This is because the environment is always static and motionless during the process.
-Trying to scan a QR code on a bus makes a radically different experience.
+We tend to think of QR code payments to be the smoothest and easiest ever.
+This is because usually the environment is always static and motionless during the process.
+Trying to scan a QR code on a moving bus makes for a radically different experience.
 Both the code and the phone trying to scan it are in constant motion in all directions.
 You have to get your phone, open the app, get a focus lock on the QR, enter your PIN all with one hand while trying to get a handhold with your other, again all the while trying to get your balance on the moving bus.
 And that is when you find that your phone camera stubbornly doesn’t want unfocus from the plastic cover.
 What if we had something that just plain deducts payment from your account without having to have a finicky device involved in between?
 Like I said earlier, the best method for making payments on buses exists, and it is not cash or UPI.

 Of course, UPI along with credit or debit cards should be available as an option for making payments on buses, but the push should be to mainstream transit cards as the default mode of payment on buses.
 For the current situation, CHALO could try doing something about the ticketing machines so it becomes easier to scan the QR codes.

-Instead of trying to beat drums for impractical solutions that look good for optics and will work well inside our head but will not be adopted in the real and will ultimately fail, we should be focusing on things that are easy to use, make practical sense in the real world and will be widely adopted.
+Instead of trying to beat drums for impractical solutions that look good for optics that will seemingly work inside our head but will ultimately fail when adopted in real life, we should be focusing on things that are easy to use, make practical sense in the real world and will be widely adopted.
 It is infuriating that there are so many methods to make acceptability of public transport mainstream and widespread, but there’s so little effort or interest spent towards it.
 Hopefully things will improve as technology pushes its way through and people become better aware.

 Also Read: